JoostVoskuil/azure-devops-gitleaks/README.md

 ### 1.6

-- Refactored all the code
+- Refactored all the code, sorry if that introduced some bugs
 - Downloading from GitHub is now proxy aware
-- Can handle agents with no internet connection
+- Can handle agents with no internet connection; searches in toolcache
 - Made boolean input 'taskfailonexecutionerror' if the task should fail when there is an execution error.

 ### 1.5